rossberg/camp/README.txt

 * Color: Click the audio properties line (or the Control pane's context menu) to cycle through color schemes.

+* Visualisation: Ctrl/Command-U (or the Control pane's context menu) cycles through different track vissualisations in the Control pane: Cover art, Wave, Oscilloscope, or All off.

 * Resize: Drag on any window border to resize it.
 However, vertical resize is only possible when the Playlist pane is open, horizontal only when the Library pane is open.